Accenture/reactive-interaction-gateway/docs/the-big-picture.md

 RIG functions as an application interface layer and works as an event hub for the front end.
 It powers real time updates and decouples the backend interface from the frontend while enabling many concurrent users.
 It handles asynchronous events streaming from the event hub or from the UI.

 This architecture can evolve in complexity as features are built, adding or subtracting services in order to reflect the problem domain.
-It makes possible the continuous deployment of services without effecting users’ connections.
+It enables the continuous deployment of backend services without effecting users connections.

-RIG is designed to have all connections to the application be language agnostic.
+RIG is designed to manage all connections and to be language agnostic.
+It does not matter in which framework or language a connecting application is written and developers do not need to know Elixir / Pheonix to use RIG.
 Routes are defined using a configuration file or by POSTing directly to the application.
 This gives an architect a great deal of flexibility to choose the tools they use to meet functional requirements.

 ![simple-add-rig](assets/simple-add-rig.png)

 ## Next Layer of Complexity: A Reference Architecture
-In the `/examples` folder, there is an example architecture made with a React frontend, RIG, a Node backend, and a Kafka instance.
+In the [/examples](https://github.com/Accenture/reactive-interaction-gateway/tree/master/examples) folder, there is an example architecture made with a React frontend, RIG, a Node backend, and a Kafka instance.
 Here's a chart demonstrating that reference architecture in abstract.
-Go to [/examples](../examples) for more depth:
+Go to [/examples](https://github.com/Accenture/reactive-interaction-gateway/tree/master/examples) for more depth:

 ![demo architecture abstract](assets/demo-architecture-abstract.png)